GolfRider/Good-Links/README.md

 	   without even launching them
 	5. "Procrastination is one of the most common and deadliest of diseases and its toll on success and happiness is heavy"
-	6. Let's do things, Let's finish things..!!
+	6. Let's do things, Let's finish things now onwards..!!